Integrating Movable Antennas and Intelligent Reflecting Surfaces for Coverage Enhancement: Proposed general algorithmic framework for Problems (P1)-(P3)

 \subsection{Application of the General Framework to (P2) and (P3)}

-Problems (P2) and (P3) share the same mathematical structure as (P1), differing only in their specific constraints and objective functions.
-In fact, both (P2) and (P3) can be viewed as special cases of (P1).
-For example, the optimal solution to (P2) can be obtained by solving (P1) with an additional convex constraint $\mathbf \Theta_1 = \mathbf \Theta_2 = \ldots = \mathbf \Theta_J$, which enforces a uniform IRS configuration across all the target areas.
-In the equivalent vectorized formulation employed by the solution algorithm for (P1), this corresponds to imposing $\mathbf v_1 = \mathbf v_2 = \ldots = \mathbf v_J$.
-However, seeking a solution to (P2) via an augmented formulation of (P1) introduces unnecessary computational overhead due to the additional constraints.
-Since (P2) has fewer optimization variables and constraints, it is typically more efficient to solve it directly using a tailored approach.

-The proposed algorithmic framework for (P1) can be straightforwardly adapted to (P2) and (P3) with only moderate modifications.
-Instead of explicitly reformulating (P2) and (P3) as constrained instances of (P1), we apply the same optimization principles, such as AO, surrogate function construction, and SCA, while simplifying variable dimensions and constraint sets to match each problem's specific structure.
-These adaptations do not change the core logic of the algorithmic framework.
-For brevity, the detailed procedures for solving (P2) and (P3) are omitted here.
+Problems (P2) and (P3) share the same structure as (P1) and can be regarded as its special cases with different objectives and constraints.
+For instance, (P2) corresponds to solving (P1) under the additional convex constraint $\mathbf \Theta_1 = \mathbf \Theta_2 = \ldots = \mathcal R_j$, or equivalently, $\mathbf v_1 = \mathbf v_2 = \ldots = \mathbf v_J$ in the vectorized form.
+However, solving (P2) via (P1) introduces extra overhead from the added constraint.
+Since (P2) has fewer variables and constraints, it is more efficient to solve it directly.
+The solution framework for (P1) can be readily adapted to (P2) and (P3) by simplifying the variable dimensions and constraint sets while preserving the core principles (e.g., AO, surrogate function design, and SCA).
+For brevity, we omit the detailed procedures for (P2) and (P3).